EmbroidePy/pyembroidery/README.md

 * `max_stitch`
 * `max_jump`
 * `full_jump`
+* `needle_count`
+* `thread_change_command`
 * `long_stitch_contingency`
 * `sequin_contingency`
+* `tie_on`
+* `tie_off`
 * `explicit_trim`
+* `strip_speeds`
 * `translate`
 * `scale`
 * `rotate`
-* `tie_on`
-* `tie_off`
 * `encode`
 * `stable`

-The max_stitch, max_jump, full_jump, and sequin_contingency properties are appended by default depending on the format being writing to.
+The max_stitch, max_jump, full_jump, needle_count, thread_change_command, and sequin_contingency properties are appended by default depending on the format being writing to.
 For example, DST files support a maximum stitch length of 12.1mm, and this is set automatically.
-If you set these, they will override those values.
+If you set these explicitly, they will override those values.
 If you override them in ways that cannot be accounted for by the reader, it may cause a crash.
-If you disable the encoder "encode" = False, it may crash.
+If you disable the encoder "encode" = False, it may raise an uncaught error.
 If you disable the stablizer for conversions "stable" = False, it will have less defined behavior.
 And may may have undefined behavior between specific different formats.

-Translate, Scale and Rotate occur in that order.
+`translate`, `scale` and `rotate` occur in that order.
 If you need finer grain control over these they can be modified on the fly with middle-level commands.

-long_stitch_contingency sets the contingency protocol for when a stitch is longer than the format can encode and how to deal with that event.
+`long_stitch_contingency` sets the contingency protocol for when a stitch is longer than the format can encode and how to deal with that event.

-sequin_contingency sets the contingency protocol for when sequins exist in a file.
-By default this tends to be CONTINGENCY_SEQUIN_JUMP converting whatever sequins are in the data into jumps (this can sometimes be restored on various embroidery machines).
-For .dst files it uses CONTINGENCY_SEQUIN_UTILIZE as the format is able to fully encode sequin data.
-You may also use CONTINGENCY_SEQUIN_REMOVE to simply remove the commands completely as if they never existed or CONTINGENCY_SEQUIN_STITCH which converts the sequin stitches to stitches.
-This will look better, but is overtly more lossy.
+`sequin_contingency` sets the contingency protocol for when sequins exist in a pattern.
+By default this tends to be `CONTINGENCY_SEQUIN_JUMP` converting whatever sequins are in the data into jumps (this can sometimes be restored on various embroidery machines).
+For .dst files it uses `CONTINGENCY_SEQUIN_UTILIZE` as the format is able to fully encode sequin data.
+You may also use `CONTINGENCY_SEQUIN_REMOVE` to simply remove the commands completely as if they never existed or `CONTINGENCY_SEQUIN_STITCH` which converts the sequin stitches to stitches.
+This will look better, but is more lossy.

-Explicit Trim sets whether the encoder should overtly include a trim before color change event or not.
-Default is True.
-Setting this to false will omit the trim if it is going to perform a color-change action.
+`explicit_trim` sets whether the encoder should overtly include a trim before color change event or not.
+Default is False.
+Setting this to True will include a trim if we are going to perform a thread-change action.

 Conversion:
 ---